-Livestock is an artist-led initiative set up to support, encourage and promote performance, the artists and their work.
-The bi-monthly event is an opportunity for performers to show new or evolving work.
+Livestock is an artist-led initiative set up to provide opportunities for performers to show new or evolving work.

 Meet the Curators

 Dr Katherine Nolan is an artist, lecturer and curator.
 Working primarily in live and lens-based performance, her art practice investigates gender and embodiment across live and digital spaces.
 She has exhibited internationally in Europe, America and Asia.
 Recent exhibitions include Fluid Flesh (2021) and The Mistress of the Mantle (2017) solo shows at MART Dublin, and group shows at LACE Los Angeles (2018), Supermarket Art Fair Stockholm (2016) and Future Histories at Kilmainham Gaol (2016)

 She regularly curates with MART, Livestock Performance Art Platform, and previously Dublin Live Art Festival.
 Recent projects include HOME made HOME at MART (2020); Care.
 Complicity.
 Critique at the Centre for Irish Contemporary Art Los Angeles (2019); and Livestock’s bi-monthly experimental performance platform.

 Her research practice occurs at the interstices of lens-based media, performance and digital culture.
 Recent papers include Fear of Missing Out: Performance Art through the Lens of Participatory Digital Culture (International Journal of Performance Arts & Digital Media); and Reading Queer Irish Performance across Live and Digital Practices (Interfaces Journal, 2021).
 She is currently Lecturer in Creative Digital Media at the Technological University Dublin.

 Francis Fay’s practice focuses on the relationship of the body/mind in time and space.
 He explores the self.